Building a Scalable Design System

 • Component tokens (e.g. button-bg-default, field-border-error).

-This structure would allow us to theme products, support dark mode, and maintain parity between what designers built in Figma and what developers implemented in code.
+This structure would allow us to theme products, support dark mode, and maintain parity between what is built in Figma and what developers implemented in code.

 04.